mozilla/data-docs/src/contributing/style_guide.md

 There are three different types of documentation that are useful as part of a site like DTMO:

 - Introductory material: Material intended to help people get their bearings with Mozilla's telemetry system.
-A set of these articles form the [Getting Started](../concepts/getting_started.md) section on this site.
+  A set of these articles form the [Introduction](../introduction/index.md) section on this site.
 - Tutorials & Cookbooks: Instructions on how to perform specific tasks using Mozilla's data platform.
 The focus here is on how to do things, rather than on what they are.
 - Reference: Reference material on either [datasets](../datasets/reference.md) or the [data platform itself](../reference/index.md).
 The focus is on describing how things work or what they do, rather than how to use them.